Fourstardave: Racing career

 In 1991, Fourstardave repeated his victory in the Daryl's Joy and also won the West Point Handicap, both at Saratoga.
-In the 1991 Daryl's Joy, Fourstardave ran 1 1/16 miles in an exceptional 1:38.91, setting a turf course record that would stand until 2015.
+In the 1991 Daryl's Joy, he ran 1 1/16 miles in 1:38.91, setting a turf course record that stood until 2015.
 He was named the 1991 New York-bred Horse of the Year.

-In 1992, Fourstardave ran thirteen times with only two wins in allowance races, one at Belmont and the other at Saratoga.
-At the age of eight in 1993, 'Dave' started thirteen times, with wins in the Neshaminy Handicap at Philadelphia Park, the Poker Stakes at Belmont and an overnight handicap at Saratoga.
+In 1992, Fourstardave ran thirteen times with two wins in allowance races, one at Belmont and the other at Saratoga.
+At the age of eight in 1993, he started thirteen times, with wins in the Neshaminy Handicap at Philadelphia Park, the Poker Stakes at Belmont, and an overnight handicap at Saratoga.
 He also finished second in the Daryl's Joy to Lure, two-time winner of the Breeders' Cup Turf and was controversially disqualified from winning the West Point Handicap.
 Fourstardave was invited to race in the Group 1 Hong Kong International Bowl at Sha Tin Racecourse in Hong Kong on December 12 at 1400 m.
-He would finish twelfth.
+He finished twelfth.

 On July 24, 1994, Fourstardave won an allowance race at Saratoga by five lengths, keeping his streak from 1987 alive.
 He then started in the Bernard Baruch Handicap on August 12, in which he finished third behind Lure and eventual champion grass male Paradise Creek.
-His connections believe he would have won if he had not stepped in a hole while leading the race at the top of the stretch, injuring his ankle.
+His connections believed he would have won if he had not stepped in a hole while leading the race at the top of the stretch, injuring his ankle.
 X-Rays taken the next day revealed a hairline fracture.

-Fourstardave would miss the rest of the year and was never the same, finishing no better than fourth in his six starts at age 10.
+Fourstardave missed the rest of the year and was never the same, finishing no better than fourth in his six starts at age 10.
 On August 27, 1995, he was retired.
 O'Brien said, "He's given us everything, more than a million horses could have given us.
 I would have loved to see him go out with a win with everybody cheering for him.
 But I know how bad I would have felt had he run worse than last time."

-Fourstardave retired having made 100 starts with a record of 21 wins, 18 second-place finishes and 16 times in third.
+Fourstardave retired having made 100 starts with a record of 21 wins, 18 second-place finishes, and 16 times in third.
 His total earnings were $1,636,737, which at the time made him the third highest earning New York-bred in history.
 On the turf he was at his best, winning 15 races and almost $1 million.